cepdnaclk/e16-4yp-Enhancing-Video-Game-Experience-With-Brain-Computer-Interface/docs/README.md

 [3] Sereshkeh, A. R., Trott, R., Bricout, A., & Chau, T. (2017).
 EEG classification of covert speech using regularized neural networks.
 IEEE/ACM Transactions on Audio, Speech, and Language Processing, 25(12), 2292-2300.

+[4] Curtin, A., Ayaz, H., Liu, Y., Shewokis, P. A., & Onaral, B. (2012, August).
+A P300-based EEG-BCI for spatial navigation control.
+In 2012 Annual International Conference of the IEEE Engineering in Medicine and Biology Society (pp. 3841-3844).
+IEEE.

 ## Publications
 [//]: # "Note: Uncomment each once you uploaded the files to the repository"